 Like most stocks, Swiss-based bottler and FTSE 100 member Coca-Cola Hellenic Bottling Company (CCH) faces almost unprecedented uncertainty.
 In theory, it is supposed to be a defensive play.
 I mean, the company produces, bottles and distributes finished products for The Coca-Company in around thirty different countries, mostly in Central and Eastern Europe.
-Its business model ought to be perfect for anybody worried about the cyclical nature of the economy.
+Its business model ought to be perfect for anybody that wants to avoid the cyclical nature of the economy.

 That last statement would almost certainly hold true if this were any normal downturn.
-Coca-Cola HBC would carry on selling millions of unit cases of Coke, Fanta and Sprite every day regardless of the ups and downs of GDP.
+Coca-Cola HBC would carry on selling millions of unit cases of Coke, Fanta and Sprite each day regardless of the ups and downs of GDP.
 However, I stressed the ‘in theory’ part above because the COVID-19 virus won’t cause a conventional recession.
-Indeed, it looks like it may temporarily collapse the services and tourism sectors in a myriad of countries worldwide.
+Indeed, it looks as though it may temporarily collapse the services and tourism sectors in a myriad of countries worldwide.

 The second thing to like is the stock’s valuation.
-Coca-Cola HBC shares trade around the 1,700 pence per share mark at time of writing.
+Coca-Cola HBC shares trade around the 1,700p per share mark at time of writing.
 I make that equivalent to around 14x last year’s net profit per share.
-Granted, we have no idea how bad this year will look.
-I won’t bother with any kind of forward earnings estimates on that basis.
+Granted, we have no idea how bad this year will look, but still.
+I won’t bother with any kind of forward earnings estimates since the situation is too volatile.

 That said, and due to the somewhat unique nature of this crisis, we can reasonably expect this business to rebound very quickly.
 As mentioned above, this is an inherently stable business because demand for Coca-Cola Company products is so robust.
 A recession would barely register a dent in its annual volume figures in any other situation.
 I expect it to be business as usual here once the lockdowns are lifted, irrespective of how sluggish the wider European economy remains.